What Is The Purpose Of A Question?

 A bad question stops thinking.
 It confuses and obscures.
 It causes doubt.

 What Is The Purpose Of The Question?

 Let’s look at what questions ‘do.’
 Two of the most common functions of a question are to assess knowledge (evaluative) or cause thinking (rhetorical).
-This can be further drilled down into subcategories:
+This can be further drilled down into (a nearly infinite number of) subcategories:

 Purpose: to assess knowledge